Transport documentation

 Dangerous Goods Shipping Note

-This is sometimes known as the Transport Document.
-This Document must accompany the Dangerous Goods at all levels above Limited
+A Transport Document must accompany the Dangerous Goods for all levels above Limited Quantities.
+This can be in any format as long as the

 - The UN Number of the Goods.